 Turn the pump motor off and allow the bucket to stay in the calm water for 24 hours.
 The pool or spa will stay uncovered, but it cannot be used during this time.

 Check the pool water level mark 24 hours later.
 Compare it to the water loss in the bucket.
 The water loss in the bucket should be no more than a quarter-inch.
 If the pool water loss is more than a quarter-inch, you likely have a leak.
 This basic bucket test is only an indication that your pool is losing more water than normal evaporation allows.

-A red or dark blue dye will pinpoint a leak in a gunite or vinyl-lined pool.
-In-ground gunite, vinyl or fiberglass pools may have a leak at the point where the skimmer basket attaches to the pool surface.
+A red or dark blue dye will pinpoint a leak in gunite or vinyl-lined pool.
+In-ground gunite, vinyl, or fiberglass pools may have a leak at the point where the skimmer basket attaches to the pool surface.